 Such failures are not uncommon.
 Whether your project is large or small, slice every bit of the deliverables, from specifications to source code and test cases to user manuals in small sizes and then set the milestones, which will give you an idea of the most recent status.

-A successful software development project evolves smoothly—right from the time when the business side of the team put forth an initial requirement of software with certain capabilities, which move onto to finance desks for approvals, and then finally reaches in the hands of IT executives who ensure there is nothing as unplanned.
+A successful software development project evolves smoothly—right from the time when the business side of the team puts forth an initial requirement of software with certain capabilities, which moves on to finance desks for approvals, and then finally reaches in the hands of IT executives who ensure there is nothing as unplanned.

 5. Accuracy in Schedule Planning

 The vision, scale and practices you choose to develop your product lead to a big impact on your schedule.
 E.g. Consider that you have two technology stacks to choose from, the first one is a low-cost approach which enables you to quickly develop, reach to initial customers to validate the idea, understand the market fit or to reach to investors but it is not scalable if you are an overnight success.
 However, the second one, while delivering all the above plus scalability will require much more extensive work leading to higher time to market and cost.